Want trade secrets on making Dancesport, Country & Skate dresses?

 The Skirt

-Tammy did a beautiful job with the skirt.
+Tammy, the coach, did a beautiful job designing this skirt.

 The diagonal cut adds more asymmetry to the keyhole dress and further compliments the design lines on the bodice.
 The skirt is longer than many skating skirts so it has a mature look well suited for tango.

-Alyssa’s skirt is average skate skirt fullness.
-Tammy Jimenez used about a half circle in the front and a half circle in back.
+Alyssa’s skirt is average skate skirt fullness: about a half circle in the front and a half circle in back.
 The slit in one side allows the skirt to flow better.

-On the right side of the ice skating costume, Tammy continued the rhinestones into the skirt.
+On the right side of the ice skating costume, the dressmaker continued the rhinestones into the skirt.
 Not only is this a fabulous look, but the weight of the rhinestones creates extra skirt movement.

 .